Skip to Main content

 Identify a secure place

-Stories should be kept in a secure place, whether they are shared in digital, audio or written format.
-Safe storage may differ depending on the intended use for the stories.
-Stories captured for individual well-being might need different storage solutions compared to stories for learning and development that might be held by an organisation for training.
-Look at how other organisations, like Mencap, handle story storage and sharing.
+Shared stories should be kept in a secure place, whether they are digital, audio or printed copies.
+How we safely store them can depend on the intended use.
+For example, stories captured for individual well-being might need different storage solutions compared to stories for learning and development that might be held by an organisation for training.

 Develop a sharing plan

-In some circumstances it will be important to discuss the sharing plan in detail.
-For example, if you’re sharing stories on a website or through social media, it’s important to let people know that you can remove the stories if requested.
-As an alternative, you can review, at agreed intervals, that the storyteller is happy for the story to remain available.
+In some circumstances, it will be important to discuss the sharing plan in detail.
+For example, if you’re sharing a story on a website or through social media, you could agree a date to review consent to share with the storyteller.
+It's important people know that they can ask you to remove the story if they change their mind.

 It’s also important to acknowledge with contributors that once something is shared online, it can’t be completely erased and will always leave a digital footprint.